Physical measures for the geodesic flow tangent to a transversally conformal foliation: Preliminaries

 \subsection{Invariant measures}

-\paragraph{Transverse invariant measures.} Let $(T_i)_{i\in I}$ be a complete system of transversals to the foliation, i.e. a finite family of transversals to $\F$ whose union meets every leaf.
-A \emph{transverse invariant measure} is a family of finite nonnegative measures $(\nu_i)_{i\in I}$ satisfying
+\paragraph{Transverse holonomy-invariant measures --} Let $(T_i)_{i\in I}$ be a complete system of transversals to the foliation, i.e. a finite family of transversals to $\F$ whose union meets every leaf.
+A \emph{transverse holonomy-invariant measure} (or simply transverse invariant measure) is a family of finite nonnegative measures $(\nu_i)_{i\in I}$ satisfying

 \begin{enumerate} \item $\nu_i(T_i)>0$ for some $i\in I$; \item if for $i,j\in I$ there is a holonomy map $\h:S_i\to S_j$ between two open sets $S_i\dans T_i$ and $S_j\dans T_j$, then for any Borel set $A_i\dans S_i$ we have $\nu_i(A_i)=\nu_j(\h(A_i))$. \end{enumerate}